google/tcli/README.md

 # TCLI – TextFSM Device CLI

-> Forked from https://github.com/google/tcli - as that repo is now read-only.
+> Forked from https://github.com/google/tcli - as that repo is archived.
 >
 > TCLI was a starter project at Google back in 2008.
 Although a powerful tool for network
 > troubleshooting, and popular within Google for over a decade, it is accidental code lacking in